stevetolvaj/SimpleTunes/README.md

 - Download the apk file by going to this link: https://github.com/cis3296s22/SimpleTunes and then click on release v0.2.0.
 Then download the apk file

-- Find the downloaded file in your file system, select the file and choose install
+- Find the downloaded file in your file system, select the file and choose install.
+You may have to enable installing apps from unknown sources, see https://www.verizon.com/support/knowledge-base-222186/ for details.

 - The app will now be installed in your device apps